Lewerke’s 3 TDs lead Michigan State over Northwestern 31-10

 EVANSTON, Ill.
+(AP) — Michigan State was determined to get back on track following a stunning loss last week.

-(AP) — Brian Lewerke had three touchdown passes, Elijah Collins added a rushing TD and Michigan State bounced back from a stunning loss a week ago for a 31-10 victory over Northwestern on Saturday.
+Brian Lewerke had three touchdown passes, Elijah Collins added a rushing TD and the Spartans bounced back with a 31-10 victory over Northwestern on Saturday.

-Lewerke completed 18 of 31 passes for 228 yards, Collins had 76 yards rushing on 17 carries and tight end Matt Seybert had two TD receptions as the Spartans (3-1, 1-0 Big Ten Conference) snapped a three-game losing streak against the Wildcats (1-2, 0-1).
+Lewerke completed 18 of 31 passes for 228 yards, Collins had 76 yards rushing on 17 carries and tight end Matt Seybert had two TD receptions as Michigan State (3-1, 1-0 Big Ten Conference) snapped a three-game losing streak against the Wildcats (1-2, 0-1).

+“I was very impressed with our workman-like attitude today,” coach Mark Dantonio said.
+“If something negative happened, we just lined up and played.”

 Michigan State lost 10-7 to Arizona State last week after an apparent game-tying field goal was negated by penalty.